yk0766/Online-News-Popularity-/README.md

 It was observed that random forest model gave the highest accuracy, AUC score so we performed hyperparameter tunning on it and observed that its performance increase significantly

 <img width="568" alt="image" src="https://user-images.githubusercontent.com/99356847/204113789-ac396048-b569-4537-819a-67edf5483c50.png">

+## Cost-based Analysis using cost matrix

+Based on the problem statement and our research on the advertisement selling we created a cost matrix where we added the profits and loss of the following cases :

+• Identifying popular articles correctly will help in increasing the cost at which Advertisements are sold (True Positive)

+• While identifying unpopular articles will decrease the ad cost, it will increase the number of Advertisement sold although at lower cost (True Negative)

+• Loss will be incurred when a Popular article will be predicted as Unpopular, as ads will be sold at lower cost (False Negative)

+• Loss will be incurred when an Unpopular article will be predicted as Popular, as ads will be sold at a higher cost but eventually, we might lose potential future ads (False Positive)